cawfree/ink-remote/README.md

 + render(<Text children="Hello, world!" />, {port: 3000});
 ```

 In this instance, not only will your application will be rendered in the CLI like usual, but it will also be accessible via [`http://localhost:3000`](http://localhost:3000`).
-The content is rendered using [__XTerm__](https://github.com/xtermjs/xterm.js/), whose fully-featured renderer is capable of rendering your application faithfully.
+The content is rendered using [__XTerm__](https://github.com/xtermjs/xterm.js/), whose fully-featured renderer is capable of presenting your application faithfully.

 ### ✌️ license
 [__MIT__](./LICENSE)